Quenched limit theorems for random U(1) extensions of expanding maps: Hypothesis verification

 \section{Hypothesis verification}

-In this section, we will see that the random U(1) extension of an expanding map in Section \ref{section:introduction} satisfies the conditions appearing in the statements of Theorems \ref{thm:decay2}--\ref{thm:lclt2}, together with the proof of Theorem \ref{thm:v2}.
-Let therefore $E$, $\tau$, $T$ be the ones given in \eqref{eq:perturbedsystem}.
-In particular, $\tau$ is a random perturbation of a function $\tau _0$, where $\tau_0$ is guaranteed not to be cohomologous to a constant function by the assumption of partial captivity. {Throughout this section we assume that $(\Omega,\mathcal F,\mathbb P)$ is a Lebesgue-Rokhlin probability space.}
+In this section we will prove Theorem \ref{thm:v}, and thus show that the random U(1) extension of an expanding map in Section \ref{section:introduction} satisfies the conditions appearing in the statements of Theorems \ref{thm:decay2}--\ref{thm:lclt2}.
+We also prove Theorem \ref{thm:v2}.
+Let therefore $E$, $\tau$, $T$ be as in \eqref{eq:perturbedsystem}.
+In particular, $\tau$ is a random perturbation of a function $\tau _0$, where $\tau_0$ is guaranteed not to be cohomologous to a constant function by the assumption of partial captivity.
+Throughout this subsection we assume that $(\Omega,\mathcal F,\mathbb P)$ is a Lebesgue-Rokhlin probability space.